Overcurrent, Differential and Undervoltage

 Bus Ground Faults

-Bus phase to ground faults are far more common than phase to phase or three phase faults.
-They are generally due to breakdown of insulation by some foreign material or moisture.
-Due to the severe affect on the connected loads as well as structural damage, these have to be instantaneously cleared from the electrical system.
+Bus phase to ground faults is far more common than phase to phase or three-phase faults.
+They are generally due to the breakdown of insulation by some foreign material or moisture.
+Due to the severe effect on the connected loads as well as structural damage, these have to be instantaneously cleared from the electrical system.

 !!!
 The differential relay previously discussed is utilized to protect the bus against this type of fault.

 Bus Undervoltage protection (sometimes called no-volt trip) is supplied on many buses for two reasons: